 Scouting can aid in replant decisions if the damage is severe and inform future planting decisions.
 However, monitoring sugarcane beetle populations directly is challenging during vulnerable stages of corn development, as the beetles are concealed in the ground.
 Injured plants with suspected sugarcane beetle injury should be dug up to determine if adult beetles or below ground damage are present.
 Avoiding planting corn in previous pastures or other fields with established grasses can potentially reduce the population of beetles, as grassy environments readily support sugarcane beetle populations.2 Planting early can also help to avoid peak sugarcane beetle emergence.
 Conservation tillage has been associated with high densities of sugarcane beetles.7 Deep tillage may be used in fields with recurring sugarcane beetle infestations.7

 Chemical management of sugarcane beetle primarily relies on the use of preventative treatments.
-Once sugarcane beetle damage is identified, additional foliar applications are generally ineffective.8 Seed treatments, as well as in-furrow insecticide applications, can be effective for sugarcane beetle management.6,8–10 Chlorpyrifos (Lorsban 15G) and terbufos (Counter 20G) applied in-furrow have been found to be effective.9 Seed treatments are also effective, with high rates of clothianidin (Poncho) providing the best control.
+Once sugarcane beetle damage is identified, additional foliar applications are generally ineffective.8 Seed treatments, as well as in-furrow insecticide applications, can be effective for sugarcane beetle management.6,8–10 Terbufos (Counter 20G) applied in-furrow has been found to be effective.9 Seed treatments are also effective, with high rates of clothianidin (Poncho) providing the best control.
 Several production guides also recommend the combined use of a seed treatment and an in-furrow application for good to excellent control.6

 The sugarcane beetle is a sporadic but potentially serious pest of corn in the southeastern United States.
 Cultural control in combination with preventative insecticide treatments can prevent serious damage.